 - tortillas (I prefer Siete gluten-free cassava flour)

 - mixed greens/thinly chopped cabbage

-- chunky mango pico (recipe above in this blog post)
+- chunky mango pico (recipe linked above)

 - fresh cilantro